kostasx/git-explorer/README.md

 How to Use
 ----------

-1. Specify the git repo to examine: Inside the `src` folder, create an `env.json` file that looks like this:
+1. Specify the git repo to examine: Inside the `src` folder, rename `env.json.sample` to `env.json` and update the path to point to the root repo folder (the one with the .git folder inside it, **not the .git folder itself**):

    ```
    {
      "gitRepo": "/path/to/your/repo"
    }
    ```

-   Note that this is to the root repo folder, the one with the .git folder inside it, not the .git folder itself.

 2. `npm install` or `yarn install`